Skip to content

 • Export publication-quality figures directly from the plot panel.

-Pre-built app bundles (macOS .dmg, Linux tarball, Windows .zip) ship with the solver binary included — no separate build or install step is needed.
-When running from source you must supply the euler_1d binary yourself (see Obtaining the Solver Binary).
+Pre-built app bundles (macOS .dmg, Linux tarball, Windows .zip) ship with the solver shared library included — no separate build or install step is needed.
+When running from source you must supply the solver shared library yourself (see Obtaining the Solver Library).

 For developer documentation see doc/developer-guide.org.
 This file is the authoritative end-user manual; README.md is only the short orientation and quickstart.